vbergaaa/vBergaaaBot/README.md

 ### Playing your bot against other bots through the LadderManager
 You can also run the LadderManager locally.
 The following instructions will allow you to do so.
 1. Follow the instructions [here](https://github.com/Cryptyc/Sc2LadderServer#developer-install--compile-instructions-windows) to install the LadderManager.
 If you only have the .NET version of visual studio you may also need to install the C++ version.
-This can be done by using the installer from step 2 of the 'Preperations' section and choosing the C++ IDE.
+This can be done by using the visual studio installer and choosing the C++ IDE.
 2. Move the contents of the folder created in 'Preparing your bot for the ladder' to the ExeDirectory.
 3. Add your bot to the LadderBots.json file.
 4. Add a game between your bot and another to the matchuplist.